arahi7860/react-intro/readme.md

 There must be a better way!

 Since `comments` (in App.js) is an array, we can use `.map` wherever we've passed it down.
-In this case, we've got it in the props object.
+The `.map` method can take an array of elements and turn each one into a piece of JSX or a React component.
+In this case, we'll `.map` through to create one `<Comment />` for each `comment`.

 ```jsx
 import Comment from "./Comment";